Signal (software): 2013–2018: Open Whisper Systems

 In November 2015, the TextSecure and RedPhone applications on Android were merged to become Signal for Android.
 A month later, Open Whisper Systems announced Signal Desktop, a Chrome app that could link with a Signal mobile client.
 At launch, the app could only be linked with the Android version of Signal.
 On 26 September 2016, Open Whisper Systems announced that Signal Desktop could now be linked with the iOS version of Signal as well.
 On 31 October 2017, Open Whisper Systems announced that the Chrome app was deprecated.
 At the same time, they announced the release of a standalone desktop client (based on the Electron framework) for Windows, macOS and certain Linux distributions.

 On 4 October 2016, the American Civil Liberties Union (ACLU) and Open Whisper Systems published a series of documents revealing that OWS had received a subpoena requiring them to provide information associated with two phone numbers for a federal grand jury investigation in the first half of 2016.
 Only one of the two phone numbers was registered on Signal, and because of how the service is designed, OWS was only able to provide "the time the user's account had been created and the last time it had connected to the service".
 Along with the subpoena, OWS received a gag order requiring OWS not to tell anyone about the subpoena for one year.
 OWS approached the ACLU, and they were able to lift part of the gag order after challenging it in court.
-OWS said it was the first time they had received a subpoena, and that they were committed to treat "any future requests the same way".
+OWS said it was the first time they had received a subpoena, and that they were "committed to treating any future requests the same way".